 in Steyning, West Sussex

-A delightful end to a day’s walk up to Chanctonbury Ring, the Steyning Tea Rooms are an oasis of rhubarb scones, crema coffee and heartily filled sandwiches.
-Fairly priced for the area and always service with a smile, you can get an upgrade in size on your afternoon tea as well as enjoying your drink in a fine china-cup.
+Offering a delightful end to a day’s walk up to Chanctonbury Ring, the Steyning Tea Rooms are an oasis of rhubarb scones, coffee and heartily filled sandwiches.
+Fairly priced for the area and always service with a smile, you can upgrade the size of your afternoon tea as well as enjoying your drink in a fine china-cup.
 Perfect for rustic vibes in a wonderful walkers’ paradise.